Digipolitan/dependency-injector/README.md

 ## License

-DGDependencyInjector is licensed under the [BSD 3-Clause license](LICENSE).
+DependencyInjector is licensed under the [BSD 3-Clause license](LICENSE).